Logging in appJar

 appJar provides some useful functions for logging:

-.logMessage(msg, level)- log a message, of the specified importance
+.logMessage(msg, level, *args)- log a message, of the specified importance, with any specified arguments (see below)

 .setLogLevel(level)- set the logging level, all messages of less importance than this will be ignored